vacp2p/vac.dev/_posts/2020-11-10-waku-v2-ethereum-messaging.md

 A lot of this will happen in Javascript and browsers, since that's the primarily environment for a lot of wallets and dapps.
 We are currently hiring for a Waku JS Wallet integration lead to help push this effort further.

-Come talk to me after or apply here https://status.im/our_team/open_positions.html?gh_jid=2385338
+Come talk to me after or [apply here](https://status.im/our_team/open_positions.html?gh_jid=2385338).

 That's it!
 You can find us on Status, Telegram, vac.dev.
-I'm on twitter here: https://twitter.com/oskarth
+I'm on twitter [here](https://twitter.com/oskarth).

 Questions?